christymthmas/christymthmas/README.md

 ### 💁🏻‍♂️ About me:

-- 📚 I’m currently pursuing Masters in Geospatial Analytics!🌎
+- 📚 I’m currently pursuing Masters in Computer Science💻 with specialization in Geospatial Analytics!🌎
 - 🏄 I'm interested in Programming👨‍💻, Spatial Technologies🛰️, Web Development!🕸️
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas!💻
 - ⚡ Fun fact: I love to play keyboard🎹 and edit videos✂️.